ouhouhsami/django-select2light/README.md

 This is a [Django](https://www.djangoproject.com/) integration of [Select2](http://ivaynberg.github.com/select2/).

-The app includes Select2 driven Django Widgets, and is based on an initial work by [AppleGrew](https://github.com/applegrew)
+The app includes Select2 driven Django Widgets, and is based on an initial great work by [AppleGrew](https://github.com/applegrew)

 Installation
 ============

-1. Install `django_select2light`
+1. Install Django_Select2Light

         pip install django_select2light